-- 2.1 Subject to paragraph 4.2 below, the investigation and any related proceedings shall be confidential between the County FA and the individual concerned. - 2.2 The County FA shall have the power to publish in the public press, on a web site or in any other manner considered appropriate: - The outcome of any investigation and related proceedings; - The details of any decision; and - The representations, submissions, evidence and documents created in the course of the investigation and related proceedings.
-Subject to their duty of confidentiality as set out in the Code, the individual may choose to make a public statement following the published outcome of the disciplinary process.
+2.1 Subject to paragraph 4.2 below, the investigation and any related proceedings shall be confidential between the County FA and the individual concerned.

+2.2 The County FA shall have the power to publish in the public press, on a web site or in any other manner considered appropriate:

+(i) The outcome of any investigation and related proceedings;

+(ii) The details of any decision; and

+(iii) The representations, submissions, evidence and documents created in the course of the investigation and related proceedings.
+Subject to their duty of confidentiality as set out in the Code, the individual may choose to make a public statement following the published outcome of the disciplinary process committees and Advisory Groups